 Traveling alone in Antigua

-Antigua is not exactly a destination for solo travelers if you are interested in meeting other people and party.
+Antigua is not exactly a destination for solo travelers, especially if you are interested in meeting other people and parties.
 It’s a tranquil island where you can find random parties every now and then, there are no hostels, and the majority of tourists are couples or families.
 It’s a very romantic place.
-However, if you love peace and tranquility, and you are not interested in meeting other people, it’s perfect for you to travel alone.
+However, if you love peace and tranquility, and you are not interested in meeting other people, it’s perfect for you to travel alone and enjoy one of the exquisite boutique resorts on the island.
 It is pretty safe, but make sure you are not on isolated beaches by yourself.
 As a solo female traveler, I wouldn’t recommend it, but that’s everywhere not only in Antigua, obviously.